dawghokie/Sample_Server_DotNet/README.md

 # Design Decisions
 - [Dapper](https://www.nuget.org/packages/Dapper) is being used for
 object-relational mapping (ORM).
-It lets us execute raw sql, easily map sql output to objects, and reduce boiler-plate code.
-The Entity Framework is another good choice for an ORM because it can be easier to use due to its higher level of abstraction (you don't write raw sql).
+It allows writing raw sql, it easily maps responses to objects, and it reduce boiler-plate code.
 - [FakeItEasy](https://www.nuget.org/packages/FakeItEasy/8.0.0-alpha.1.10) is being used for Mocking in Unit Testing
 - [FluentAssertions](https://www.nuget.org/packages/FluentAssertions/) is being used
 for Asserting Equality